mit-han-lab/6s965-fall2022/notes/lecture-10-armdave.md

 Use different weights for foreground and background classes to handle the class imbalance

 How do we convert bounding box regression to a classification problem?

-Simply discretize the x and y axis
+Simply discretize the x and y axis!

 ![Bounding Box Classification](figures/lecture-10/armdave/boundingBoxClassification.png)